omarshoap/Bank_Management_System-java/README.md

 # Java Bank Management System

 ## **Project Overview**
 The **Java Bank Management System** is a console-based application that simulates basic banking operations.
-It demonstrates the use of object-oriented programming (OOP) principles, Java collections, and exception handling.
+It demonstrates the use of OOP principles, Java collections, and exception handling.

 ---